 Who “needs” treatment

-Penile bridges: I think is reasonable to take care of penile skin bridges at some point when is convenient.
+It’s reasonable to take care of penile skin bridges at some point when is convenient.
 The ideal age for this is before 1 year of age or after 3 years of age since the easiest way to take care of these is in the clinic under topical anesthesia (toddlers are not great for office procedures but they are ok).
 Many surgeons would take patients to the operating room to take care of bridges but I consider that to be unnecessary in 90% of patients.
 I will admit that EMLA does not completely numb the area, especially if you don’t apply it under the bridge, but the procedure is so fast that most families are ok putting up with a little pain if you explain it well before the procedure.

-Penile adhesions on the other hand I would not treat under most circumstances because of the following reasons:
+Penile adhesions, on the other hand, I would not treat under most circumstances because of the following reasons: